Xfers/straitsx-tokens/Ethereum/README.md

 - [token contract](https://github.com/Xfers/StraitsX-tokens/blob/master/Ethereum/contracts/FiatTokenV1.sol)
 - [proxy contract](https://github.com/Xfers/StraitsX-tokens/blob/master/Ethereum/contracts/FiatTokenProxy.sol)

 The token contract represents a standard fungible token contract with minting and burning features, while an [unstructured storage proxy pattern](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies#unstructured-storage-proxies) is used for the proxy contract.
-This pattern enables the proxy to use the logic of the token contract but modifying its own storage state.
-The proxy can point to the new contract address should there be upgrades to the token implementation in the future.
+This pattern enables the token contract to modify the storage of the proxy contract.
+Since the state resides on the proxy contract, one simply needs to point to a new token implementation for future upgrades.

 And one multi-signature contract:
 - [multi-signature contract](https://github.com/Xfers/StraitsX-tokens/blob/master/Ethereum/contracts/MultiSigWallet.sol)